Expand access to financial services for unbanked and underbanked households using Vergent LMS.

 The Current State of Finance

-Many people in the US and the communities served by us lack access to the basic financial services that others take for granted.
+Many people in the U.S. and the communities served by us lack access to the basic financial services that others take for granted.
 Bank accounts and debit cards are out of reach to many due to their location, mobility, and financial situation.

-According to the Federal Reserve, 13% of US adults are underbanked, meaning that they have a bank account but instead of using it, they rely on non-depository lending services.
-6% are unbanked, meaning that they have no bank account at all and completely rely on those services.
+According to the Federal Reserve, 13% of U.S. adults are underbanked, meaning that they have a bank account but instead of using it, they rely on non-depository lending services.
+Another 6% are unbanked, meaning that they have no bank account at all and completely rely on those services.
 Factors such as income, education, and ethnicity are strongly correlated with access to banking.

 Unbanked and underbanked people face many financial difficulties, including lack of access to credit or lending services and an inability to build savings.
 However, fintech can make a positive impact in expanding financial services to these groups—which is what financial inclusion is all about.